 Pff… Civil war… yeah, that’s not happening.
 Not if it had a say about that.

 “Jarvis, how is the suit coming?”
-Tony weaved around another pedestrian with ease.
+Tony said while weaving around some pedestrians with ease.

-“The suit is near ready, the BioSuit can be put on right when you walk through the door” The AI’s voice informed quietly in his ear.
+“The suit is nearly ready, and the BioSuit can be put on right when you walk through the door” The AI’s voice informed him.

 Tony grinned at the thought of one of his newest suits.
 Pepper had walked in on him once when he had tried it on.
 The look on her face had been priceless.